 Research shows that most Americans associate technology mainly with computers and related electronic devices (Cunningham, Lachapelle, & Lindgren-Streicher, 2005).
-However, while the computer is certainly an important example of technology-and one that plays an especially important role in this framework-the term "technology" has a broader and deeper meaning.
+However, while the computer is certainly an important example of technology-and one that plays an especially important role in the framework and specifications-the term technology has a broader and deeper meaning.
 Broadly speaking, technology is any modification of the natural or designed world done to fulfill human needs or desires.
 This definition sees technology as encompassing the entire human-made world, from the simplest artifacts, such as paper and pencil or a wooden flute, to the most complex, including the Internet, medical imaging devices, and a country's entire transportation system.
-Technology helps people do their jobs: giant particle colliders for physicists, oil paints and canvases for artists, and email for just about everyone.
+Technology helps people do their jobs: giant particle colliders for physicists, oil paints and canvases for artists, and e-mail for just about everyone.
 Technology also makes leisure time more enjoyable: movies, music, and electronic games to entertain, automobiles to get people where they want to go, audio and imaging tools to support creative expression, and books (either e-books or the traditional paper version) to tell stories of other places and times.
 But technology is not just the products or things that people create.
 It includes the entire infrastructure needed to support the processes used to design, manufacture, operate, and repair technological artifacts, from corporate headquarters and engineering schools to manufacturing plants, media outlets, and distribution networks (Shakrani & Pearson, 2008).
 Technology also includes the cyberinfrastructure and participatory technologies that open up greater access to complex learning and connections of experiences across settings (NSF, 2008).

-Throughout history, technology has been one of the major factors shaping human life and human civilization, and, indeed, major periods of human development have typically been identified by the dominant technologies of the period: Stone Age, Bronze Age, Iron Age, Industrial Age, and, today, the Information Age.
+Throughout history technology has been one of the major factors shaping human life and human civilization, and, indeed, major periods of human development have typically been identified by the dominant technologies of the period: stone age, bronze age, iron age, industrial age, and, today, the information age.
 Technology itself is constantly changing and evolving, as are its effects on society.
-Ten thousand years ago humans took the first steps toward agriculture with the purposeful planting of seeds; 100 years ago, farmers and plant scientists were regularly improving crops through hybridization; today, genetic engineering has been harnessed to create specially designed crops and farm animals.
-Perhaps the most dramatic example of technological evolution from today's perspective is the rapid development of communications technology, from the invention of the telegraph and telephone in the 19th century to the development of radio, television, and the Internet in the 20th century-and to the past decade's explosion of electronic communication, and social networking (Solomon & Schrum, 2007).
+Ten thousand years ago humans took the first steps toward agriculture with the purposeful planting of seeds; one hundred years ago farmers and plant scientists were regularly improving crops through hybridization; today, genetic engineering has been harnessed to create specially designed crops and farm animals.
+Perhaps the most dramatic example of technological evolution from today's perspective is the rapid development of communications technology from the invention of the telegraph and telephone in the 19th century, to the development of radio, television, and the Internet in the 20th century, and to the past decade's explosion of electronic communication, and social networking (Solomon & Schrum, (2007).
 Technology has become an enabling force behind globalization, knowledge work, and entrepreneurship (Metiri Group, 2006).
-With each of these changes comes new capabilities-and new challenges.
+With each of these changes come new capabilities-and new challenges.